burritosoftware/FNT-Scrobbler/README.md

 ```

 ## Contributing
 All contributions welcome!
-I am primarily using this for Friday Night Tracks, so while I can assist you with using this for other Icecast streams, I'm primarily making sure bugs are ironed out for FNT.
-However, if you're having issues either way, please open an issue and I'll try to do my best!
+And if you haven't, you should catch Friday Night Tracks live (check the website at https://fridaynighttracks.com for when it's live next :3)